 The vegetable contains high levels of properties called glucosinolate phytonutrients.
-According to a study published in the Molecular cancer journal, a compound known as sulphorophane glucosinolate helped to inhibit growth in ovarian cancer cells.
-Additionally, an animal study published in the Carcinogenics journal found that a glucosinolate found in large amounts in kale helped to prevent the spread of bladder cancer cells.
+According to a study published in the Molecular Cancer Journal, a compound known as sulphorophane glucosinolate helped to inhibit growth in ovarian cancer cells.
+Additionally, an animal study published in the Carcinogenics journal found that glucosinolate found in large amounts in kale helped to prevent the spread of bladder cancer cells.

 5. It can help protect brain health

-Kale contains iron and omega-3 fatty acids, both of which can help to protect brain health.
+Kale contains iron and omega-3 fatty acids, both of which can help protect brain health.

 Additionally, an article published in Neuroscience Letters, shared that sulphorophane, an antioxidant found in kale, may help with brain function, especially after brain injury.

 6. It can help keep your bones happy

 We all know that we need calcium to keep our bones healthy, and you’ll find plenty of it in kale.
 In fact, according to the American Journal of Clinical Nutrition, one cup of cooked kale has about the same amount of calcium as one cup of cow’s milk.
 Also, calcium isn’t just needed for bone health.
 Calcium is also used for other body processes such as cell signaling and helping blood vessels transport blood through the body.